nphamilton/rl_library/README.md

 A library containing all of the RL algorithms I've implemented and example applications.
 The repository is broken up as follows and explained below:
 1. algorithms
+2. applications
-2. runners
+3. runners
-3. utils
+4. utils

 # algorithms

 ## Augmented Random Search (ARS)

 # runners
 An interface between the environment and the learning agent.
-Each runner follows inherits the following abstract methods and form:
+Each runner inherits the following abstract methods and form:

 ```python